Judge blocks Louisiana Congress map with one Black district

 “If the Legislature is unable to pass a remedial plan by that date, the Court will issue additional orders to enact a remedial plan compliant with the laws and Constitution of the United States,” the judge wrote.

-The district map was drawn up in a special session earlier this year by the Republican-dominated Legislature.
-Democratic Gov. John Bel Edwards vetoed the maps but his veto was overridden.
+The district map was drawn up in a special session earlier this year during a legislative special session called to redraw government district lines to account for population shifts show in the 2020 census.
+Edwards vetoed the maps but his veto was overridden.
 That led to a lawsuit by voting rights advocates.

-Edwards said lawmakers should have included a second majority-Black district among the six districts they approved, noting that the state’s population is almost one-third Black.

-News of the decision was spreading as the Legislature was preparing to end its 2022 regular session Monday afternoon.
-It was unclear what the next move of the legislative leadership would be once the regular session ended.

 In blocking the use of the map pending further elections, Dick said those filing the lawsuit were likely to prevail with their argument that the new districts violate the federal Voting Rights Act.
 She blocked Ardoin from conducting any elections using the new map.